 NIMH proactively identifies and mitigates internal and external risks to support the Institute's mission.
 Working with HHS and NIH leadership, NIMH continues to improve procedures to develop standardized, automated, metric-oriented, and consistent business practices to mitigate risk.
 NIMH will leverage the values of collaboration, transparency, and accountability throughout our functional areas to proactively adapt risk-management mitigation procedures when confronted with emerging issues.

-Promoting Workforce Development
+Promoting Workforce Development and Diversity

 To keep pace with advancing science, the NIMH workforce needs resources and training to ensure it has the knowledge, skills, and technologies to support its activities.
 NIMH encourages and supports the development of an inclusive, diverse, and well-trained research workforce.
-In addition, to preserve institutional knowledge, NIMH employs innovative approaches to encourage career development, retain expertise, and reward outstanding performance with an eye toward achieving equity.
+In addition, to preserve institutional knowledge, NIMH employs innovative approaches to encourage career development, retain expertise, and reward outstanding performance with an eye toward achieving equity and inclusion.